interaktivgmbh/interaktiv.aiclient/README.md

 ## How to use

 To get started, fill in your API key and select a model from the AI Client controlpanel.
-Available models are fetched from the OpenRouter Models API during installation.
+Available models are fetched from the OpenRouter Models API.

 You can then get the AI Client utility and call its `call` method with a prompt.